RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 =====================================
-AMD ROCm™ Release Notes v4.2
+AMD ROCm™ Release Notes v4.3
 =====================================
-May, 2021
+August, 2021

 This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
 It also covers known issues in the ROCm v4.3 release.